10 Reasons Aviation Maintenance Training in Charlotte County Is Soaring to New Heights

 How Local Employers Benefit from Homegrown Talent

-Punta Gorda Airport alone employs four CTC aviation grads.
-Eight more work for companies in the surrounding area, and many others have landed roles with national leaders like Hawaiian Airlines, GE Aerospace, and Empire Airlines.
+Charlotte County’s aviation sector doesn’t just benefit students—it also boosts local employers.
+Punta Gorda Airport currently employs four CTC graduates, with others working for regional and national leaders like Hawaiian Airlines, GE Aerospace, and Empire Airlines.

 The Power of Career Readiness at 18